-- " Endovascular stenting is performed to achieve more rapid improvement in symptoms and has fewer side effects compared with radiotherapy.[23]
-[24] [25] - " Undertaken percutaneously by obtaining access (usually) through the femoral vein.
+" Endovascular stenting is performed to achieve more rapid improvement in symptoms and has fewer side effects compared with radiation therapy.[23]
+[24] [25]

+" Undertaken percutaneously by obtaining access (usually) through the femoral vein.
 Performed under conscious sedation.
 Fluoroscopic guidance and iodinated contrast are used and most operators use heparin during the procedure.

-Post-dilatation of the superior vena cava stent Image obtained from cardiac catheterisation Iaboratory at University of Missouri, Columbia; used with permission
+Postdilatation of the superior vena cava stent Image obtained from cardiac catheterization Iaboratory at University of Missouri, Columbia;#used with permission